demanasta/pres-templates/README.md

 * `notes=only`: Prints only notes of each frame

 * `printbib`: Include bibliography at the end of the presentation (__bug__: not working with makefile!)

+* `progrbar`: Enable progress bar in the frame.
+Chose this option after your  first compilation.

 ## Contributing